surendrareddy235/airesumescreening/README.md

 # About Project
 This is a AI Resume Screening that takes the bulk input resume profile and rank them and shortlist them it is purely depend on the AI.
-This is the starting so i am not adding much moving on i will add evething
+This is the starting so i am not adding much